 The distinction that matters

-The key distinction is between gaps in scientific explanation — things we haven’t explained yet but might — and the structural limits of scientific explanation — things that lie outside the domain science can in principle address.
+The key distinction is between gaps in scientific explanation (things we haven’t explained yet but might) and the structural limits of scientific explanation (things that lie outside the domain science can in principle address).
 God-of-the-gaps reasoning appeals to the first.
 The serious cosmological and fine-tuning arguments appeal to the second.

 A response to the multiverse reply

 The most sophisticated response to the fine-tuning argument is the multiverse: if there are vastly many universes with different constants, it becomes unsurprising that some have constants hospitable to life, and we find ourselves in one of those by selection.
 This is a serious argument.
 It is also a speculative metaphysical claim that currently has no independent empirical confirmation.
 The multiverse is itself an entity whose existence would require explanation.
-And it does not address the cosmological question — why is there anything at all? — since the multiverse is itself something rather than nothing.
+And it does not address the cosmological question (why is there anything at all?) since the multiverse is itself something rather than nothing.

 The God-of-the-gaps objection, deployed as a blanket dismissal of theistic arguments, attributes to those arguments a logical structure they do not have.
 It is worth distinguishing the bad theistic arguments the objection correctly identifies from the serious ones that operate at a completely different level.
-Those deserve to be met with serious engagement, not with an objection designed for a different target.
+Those deserve to be met with serious engagement, rather than with an objection designed for a different target.